nbessi/antlion/README.rst

 Antlion setup is based on a `ConfigParser <https://docs.python.org/3/library/configparser.html#ConfigParser.SafeConfigParser>`_ configuration files.

-You will find an complete configuration sample file under the `config folder <https://github.com/nbessi/antlion/tree/master/config>`_
+You will find a complete configuration sample file under the `config folder <https://github.com/nbessi/antlion/tree/master/config>`_

-The configuration file must be name `antlion.ini` and must be located in one of the following location:
+The configuration file must be named `antlion.ini` and must be located in one of the following locations:

 * `~`
 * `etc/`

-or the path to the conif file can be set via an environment variable `ANTLION_CONFIG_PATH`
+or the path to the configuration file can be set via an environment variable `ANTLION_CONFIG_PATH`

 Main Section
 ------------

 The `[antlion]` configuration section is mandatory.
-It musts contains the proxy endpoint
+It musts contain the proxy endpoint

 .. code-block:: text